The Fourth Man (1983 film): Accolades

 The Fourth Man earned the 1983 International Critics' Award at the Toronto International Film Festival and was nominated for the 1983 Gold Hugo for Best Feature Award at the Chicago International Film Festival.
 Verhoeven opened the Seattle International Film Festival with his film, which garnered the 1984 Los Angeles Film Critics Association Award for Best Foreign Language Film as well as the best New York reviews of any Verhoeven movie.
 The film was nominated for Best Foreign Language Film of 1984 by the U.S. National Board of Review of Motion Pictures.
 Also in 1984, the Avoriaz Fantastic Film Festival gave Verhoeven its Special Jury Award.

 Home media

 Image Entertainment released a Laserdisc into the US market in 1984 (LDDB Entry).

 Anchor Bay Entertainment released a DVD edition of the film in May 2001.

 Legacy

-The Fourth Man ranked #93 in Empire magazines "The 100 Best Films of World Cinema" in 2010.
+The Fourth Man ranked #93 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.